byrnep8/ee417_group_project/README.md

 loaded upon deployment will allow for the files to interface correctly with the necessary services.

-The user can also deploy to a local instance of Tomcat 10 to run the backend, if this is the case ensure that it is loaded to Port 8080 and the front end files are labelled "front_end_local". these files will implement the GET and POST requests for localhost:8080 rather than pointing to the external server as in the EC2 files.
+The user can also deploy to a local instance of Tomcat 10 to run the backend, if this is the case ensure that it is loaded to Port 8080 and the front end files are labelled "front_end_local".
+These files will implement the GET and POST requests for localhost:8080 rather than pointing to the external server as in the EC2 files.
+There will be an issue where the context path is needed to be changed so this option is not recommended

 #################################################################################################################
 ##						Maven Project Deployment					#